EnnioSileno/DnD-Dice-Thrower/README.md

 # DnD-Dice-Thrower
-A little .NET Forms program that lets you roll DnD dices
+A small .NET Forms program that lets you roll DnD dices